Natal kicks of compact objects: Indirect observational constraints on kicks

 Unfortunately, the sample of well-localized bursts likely suffers from significant selection effects.
 The accurate localization of bursts requires the afterglow to be observed, but the luminosity, duration, and detectability of an afterglow depend on the density of the surrounding medium \citep{Berger:2010}, though see \citet{Tunnicliffe:2013}.
 Moreover, the association of apparently hostless bursts with a particular host galaxy is uncertain, and even if such an association is accurate, the distance is only known in projection.

 In principle, if NS mergers are responsible for the production of third-peak r-process elements such as europium, the distribution of such elements within our Galaxy could provide information about natal kicks.
 However, the yield of r-process elements from a merger, the rate of mergers, the amount of turbulent mixing, and the contribution of other processes such as magneto-rotational hypernovae to heavy r-process nucleosynthesis are too uncertain at present for this to be a useful constraint on kicks \citep[e.g.,][]{Kobayashi:2023}.
-On the other hand, the presence of heavy r-process material in ultra-faint dwarf galaxies under the assumption that neutron star mergers are responsible for its production supports models in which at least some neutron stars receive low kicks, allowing neutron star binaries to be retained and merge promptly \citep{Beniamini:2016}.
+On the other hand, the presence of heavy r-process material in ultra-faint dwarf galaxies under the assumption that NS mergers are responsible for its production supports models in which at least some NSs receive low kicks, allowing NS binaries to be retained and merge promptly \citep{Beniamini:2016}.